xianwew/Microservice-E-Commerce-FullStack/README.md

 3. **Implementation of a Notification Service**: The platform currently lacks a notification service.
 Future work involves implementing a notification service to send alerts and updates to users about their orders, promotions, and other relevant information, improving user engagement and satisfaction.

+4. **Responsive React Frontend**: Although the React frontend leverages Material UI for better visual effects, it is simplified to be non-responsive for the purpose of demonstrating the microservice architecture.
+Future work includes making the frontend fully responsive to enhance usability across various devices and screen sizes.

 **Conclusion**

 By addressing these future work items and limitations, the e-commerce application can be significantly enhanced to provide a more secure, reliable, and feature-rich experience for users.